arcanjo45/CloudSuggestions/README.md

 For an easy outfit planning you can also register with us and

  * get exclusive sneak peeks into next days' weather forecast.
- *  suggestions of what cares we need to have.
+ *  suggestions of what cares to have.
  *  Open restaurants on the area